chunyunma/chunyunma-dot-me/content/blog/hello-world/index.md

 Of course, having a blog made from scratch does not guarantee that it will not be deserted.
 In fact, I have come across too many blogs that also appear to be made from scratch and yet have not had entries for over a year.
-That's why I am also setting up some ground rules from myself.
+That's why I am also setting up some ground rules for myself.

 ## Extrinsic versus intrinsic motivation